rharder/handy/python/examples/README.md

-Examples of how to use the code.
+Examples of how to use the code and also just some sample code.